vnev/fish/README.md

 ### PlayerHand
  - cards: starts with 8 random cards drawn from `Deck`
- - handSize: currentHandSize, starts at 8
+ - handSize: current hand size, starts at 8
  - suits: Set of all suits in player's current `cards`, used for quicker lookup

 ### Player